Traffic Impact Studies

 Traffic impact studies are conducted in order to…

-- Forecast additional traffic that would accommodate a new development
+- Forecast additional traffic that would accommodate new developments.

-- Determine any improvements that are needed in order to accommodate a new development
+- Determine any improvements that are needed to accommodate a new development.

-- Reduce the negative impacts created by a development by helping ensure transportation infrastructure can accommodate the new development
+- Reduce the negative impacts created by the development by helping ensure transportation infrastructure can accommodate the new development.

-- Recommend alignment or operational improvements to roadways in order to promote traffic flow
+- Recommend alignment or operational improvements to roadways to promote traffic flow.

 Components of a traffic study could potentially include: